ReCAPTCHA: reCAPTCHA v2 (checkbox)

+reCAPTCHA v3 and reCAPTCHA Enterprise (invisible)

 In 2017, Google introduced a new "invisible" reCAPTCHA, where verification occurs in the background, and no challenges are displayed at all if the user is deemed to be of low risk.
 According to former Google "click fraud czar" Shuman Ghosemajumder, this capability "creates a new sort of challenge that very advanced bots can still get around, but introduces a lot less friction to the legitimate human."